Asian shore crab (Hemigrapsus sanguineus) competes with and preys on crabs, and shellfish, particularly juvenile mussels or oysters.

 - note the exact location (screenshot your map app or enable photo geotagging on your phone)

-- take a photo (use something for size reference, like a coin or note)
+- take a photo (use something for size reference, for example a coin)

 - contact your state or territory authority.